HarperLi680/knowledge-tracing-main/README.md

 Using Ryan's Brute Force BKT located at `Models/bkt_bf.py`.

 ## Data cleaning
-The data preprocess pipeline has entry script in `preprocess/preprocess.py`, where it preprocesses the raw Assessment09 data from `data/raw/skill_builder_data_corrected_collapsed.csv`.
-The cleaned data are train and test splitted in `data/processed`.
-The train data are further processed for tabular and sequential models under `data/processed/train/tabular` and `data/processed/train/sequential` respectively.
+The data preprocess pipeline has an entry script in `preprocess/preprocess.py`, where it preprocesses the raw Assessment09 data from `data/raw/skill_builder_data_corrected_collapsed.csv`.
+The cleaned data are train and test, split in `data/processed`.
+The train data are further processed for tabular and sequential models under `data/processed/train/tabular` and `data/processed/train/sequential`, respectively.

 ---